Generic name: buprenorphine and naloxone (oral/sublingual) [ BUE-pre-NOR-feen-and-nal-OX-one ]

 Dosage form: buccal film, sublingual film, sublingual tablet.

 What is Suboxone?

 Suboxone is not for use as a pain medication.

-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
+Suboxone can slow or stop your breathing, and may be habit-forming.
+MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.